Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Results and Discussion

 \subsection{Model ablation study}

 We perform ablation experiments to determine the contribution of each module of the proposed model.
 The following seven ablated variants of the proposed model were tested in our experiments.

-\begin{itemize} \item \textbf{A}: no node pooling; \item \textbf{B}: graph learning replaced with a fully connected graph; \item \textbf{C}: GGCN replaced with a $R$\textsuperscript{th}-order ChebConv; \item \textbf{D}: variants A and B combined; \item \textbf{E}: variants A and C combined; \item \textbf{F}: variants B and C combined; \item \textbf{G}: variants A, B and C combined. \end{itemize}
+\begin{itemize} \item \textbf{A}: no node pooling; \item \textbf{B}: graph learning replaced with a fully connected graph; \item \textbf{C}: GGCN replaced with a $R$\textsuperscript{th}-order ChebConv ($R=4$); \item \textbf{D}: variants A and B combined; \item \textbf{E}: variants A and C combined; \item \textbf{F}: variants B and C combined; \item \textbf{G}: variants A, B and C combined. \end{itemize}

 The ablation results in Fig. \ref{fig:ablation} reveal that each of the proposed modules contributes significantly to the high performance of the proposed architecture.
 For variant A, we can observe that the contribution of the node pooling module is significant, albeit relatively small.
-However, this module reduces the number of parameters of the model and helps to produce explainable predictions (Fig. \ref{fig:pooled_graph} and Fig. \ref{fig:cluster_attention} in the next subsection).
-Without the node pooling, the final MLP classifier would have $N \times h_{GNN} \times h_{MLP}$ parameters ($N=23$), but node pooling reduces it to $k_{pool} \times h_{GNN} \times h_{MLP}$ ($k_{pool}=5$).
-For variant B, it is not surprising that its performance decreases significantly, as the graph learning module is replaced with a fully connected graph and variant B cannot leverage any graph-domain information.
+However, this module reduces the number of parameters of the model and helps to produce explainable predictions (Fig. \ref{fig:cluster_probability} and Fig. \ref{fig:cluster_attention}).
+Without the node pooling, the final MLP classifier would have $N \times h_{GNN} \times h_{MLP}$ parameters ($N=23$), but node pooling reduces it to $k_{pool} \times h_{GNN} \times h_{MLP}$ ($k_{pool}=3$).
+For variant B, it is not surprising that its performance decreases significantly as the graph learning module is replaced with a fully connected graph.
+Thus, it cannot leverage graph-domain information except in the node pooling module.

 Next, we demonstrate that the GGCN encoder improves performance significantly compared to a ChebConv encoder according to variant C. A ChebConv layer is similar to a GGCN in its iterative nature, i.e. ChebConv iteratively updates node embeddings by approximating the eigendecomposition of graph Laplacian.
 However, ChebConv does not have any gating mechanism, which means that information across scales contributes to the final embedding equally.
 Since all of the major modules of the proposed are shown to contribute to the final performance significantly, it is unsurprising that the rest of the ablated models with more than one of these modules perform significantly worse as well (Variants D-G in Fig. \ref{fig:ablation}).
+Note that some of the ablated models maintain a relatively low variance of performance.
+We speculate this is because the ablated models can still learn robust embeddings, but some of the information within the data remains inaccessible, which would be enabled by the removed module.